A concordance to all the references of the appearances of God.

 “Then I said, ‘Woe is me, for I am ruined!
 Because I am a man of unclean lips, and I live among a people of unclean lips; for my eyes have seen the King, the LORD of hosts.’”
 Isa.
 6:5

 The Trinitarian has no problem whatsoever solving this apparent contradiction.
-Since God is multi-personal, it is possible for one of the Pernsons within the Godhead to be seen while the others are not seen.
+Since God is multi-personal, it is possible for one of the Persons within the Godhead to be seen while the others are not seen.
 John 1:18 is only saying that no one has seen God the Father although they have seen God the Son.
 Thus there is no contradiction as long as you accept the multi-personal nature of God.

 But, if God is a single person as Unitarians assume, then there is no way out of this contradiction.
 Perhaps this is one